jodermo/typescipt-repository/README.md

+# keep it simple!

-# A clean starter repository for TypeScript projects
+## A clean starter repository for TypeScript projects

 #### This repository contains basic stuff for to start an TypeScript project.